ncatlab/nlab-content/pages/9/6/0/1/1069/content.md

 +--{.query}
 _David_: Is it worth noting that this is a coalgebra for a (special kind of) endofunctor?

-[[Urs Schreiber|Urs]]: I guess so.
+[[Urs Schreiber|Urs]]: this is an interesting point!
+I guess it must be relevant.
 Somebody should provide a respective comment and the links...

 =--